 - Cash compensation in the form of base salary and an annual performance-based cash incentive award (bonus).
 We use objective financial measures based on earnings per share growth and return on average shareholders' equity to determine our executives' annual performance-based bonus. - Equity compensation to reward performance and retain key personnel.
 We annually award performance-based restricted stock units that use objective financial measures based on earnings before interest, taxes, depreciation and amortization (EBITDA).
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
-We also use equity compensation in forms that are intended to promote retention of our key personnel, and for this purpose have used stock options and time-based restricted stock units. - All of our named executive officers are employees-at-will.
-None of our named executive officers have an employment agreement or severance agreement, other than an agreement that provides benefits upon termination following a change in control, except for Mr. Thomas M. O'Brien.
-In 2014, we entered into an executive transition agreement with Mr. O'Brien, who serves as our chief financial officer, in order to secure his services through June 30, 2015 and to obtain certain post-employment commitments.
-This agreement is described in "Executive Compensation Potential Payments Upon Termination or Change in Control Executive Transition Agreement with Mr. O'Brien."
+We also use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used stock options and time-based restricted stock units.

+• All of our named executive officers are employees-at-will.
+None of our current named executive officers has an employment agreement or severance agreement, other than an agreement that provides benefits upon termination following a change in control.

-We believe that our executive compensation program reflects our company's performance and aligns the pay of our executives with the long-term interests of our stockholders.
-Our recent financial performance has yielded strong returns and our stock price has risen from \$26.26 at the close of our 2012 fiscal year to \$52.46 at the close of business on March 30, 2015.
-For the five-year period ended at the close of our 2014 fiscal year, our stock price increased at an average compounded annual growth rate of 22%.
-For 2014, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and approximately target pay-outs under our performance-based equity awards.
+We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives with the long-term interests of our stockholders.
+Our recent financial performance has yielded strong returns and following the release of our year-end earnings, our stock price has risen from \$40.61 at the close of our 2015 fiscal year to \$45.60 at the close of business on March 29, 2016.
+For the five-year period ended at the close of our 2015 fiscal year, our stock price increased at an average compounded annual growth rate of 12.5%.
+For fiscal 2015, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and approximately target pay-outs under our performance-based equity awards.